 Types of Wages That Can Be Garnished

-Federal minimum wage is currently $7.25 per hour, and generally, only certain types of payments can be garnished.
+As of 2019, the federal minimum wage is $7.25 per hour—while states and cities can vary from that rate—and generally, only certain types of payments can be garnished.
 This includes wages, salaries, commissions, bonuses, or other income.
 Pension and retirement income can also be garnished.
 Generally, tips are not garnished since the wage garnishment law doesn’t consider them to be income.
 Social Security benefits cannot be garnished, except by the Federal government.

 Garnishments for Child or Spousal Support

-For child support or alimony, you can have up to 50 percent of your wages garnished if you are supporting another child or spouse.
-If you are not, you can have up to 60 percent of your wages garnished.
-An additional two percent can be garnished if you owe more than 12 weeks of back payments.
+For child support or alimony, you can have up to 50% of your wages garnished if you are supporting another child or spouse.
+If you are not, you can have up to 60% of your wages garnished.
+An additional 2% can be garnished if you owe more than 12 weeks of back payments.

 State Law on Wage Garnishment

 Most states have their own laws regulating wage garnishment.
-Where state wage garnishment law is different from the federal law, the law that results in the lowest amount garnished should be applied.
-For example, if your state’s law decree that only 15 percent of your disposable income can be garnished, that law would be applied instead of the federal law.
+Where the state wage garnishment law is different from the federal law, the law that results in the lowest amount garnished should be applied.
+For example, if your state’s law decree that only 15% of your disposable income can be garnished, that law would be applied instead of the federal law.

 Garnishment for Federal Debts

-Federal agencies and their collectors are allowed to garnish up to 15 percent of your disposable income to cover non-tax debts that you owe the federal government.
-In addition, the Department of Education or its collectors can garnish up to 10 percent of your disposable income to pay back federal student loans in default.
+Federal agencies and their collectors are allowed to garnish up to 15% of your disposable income to cover non-tax debts that you owe the federal government.
+In addition, the Department of Education or its collectors can garnish up to 10% of your disposable income to pay back federal student loans in default.
 State garnishment laws don’t apply when the debt is to the federal government.

 Wage Garnishment and Job Security